ddeutils/ddeutil-workflow/docs/api/stages.md

 # Stages

-Stages module include all stage model that use be the minimum execution layer of this workflow engine.
-The stage handle the minimize task that run in some thread (same thread at its job owner) that mean it is the lowest executor that you can track logs.
+Stages module include all stage model that implemented to be the minimum execution layer of this workflow core engine.
+The stage handle the minimize task that run in a thread (same thread at its job owner) that mean it is the lowest executor that you can track logs.

 The output of stage execution only return SUCCESS or CANCEL status because